Adult males can jump eight feet vertically

 The exception is the largest subspecies, Roosevelt’s elk, where the largest males can weigh up to 600kg (1,300lbs) but on average 318-499kg (701-1,100lbs) with females weighing 261-283kg (575-624lbs).
 Tule elk also have a different weight, with males weighing 204-318kg (450-701lbs) and females weighing 170-191kg (375-421lbs).
 All elk grow a thick winter coat during the fall, but only male and female North American elk have thin neck manes.

-All male animals have antlers that are made of bone and grow 2.5cm a day, during which a layer of velvet covers them.
-They shed the velvet covering in the summer after the antlers are done developing.
+All male animals have antlers that are made of bone and grow 2.5cm, or about an inch a day.
+The antlers can grow over 20 inches in length!
+During growth, a layer of velvet covers them.
+They shed the velvet covering in the spring after the antlers are done developing.
 Since testosterone drives the formation of antlers, when the testosterone level drops in late winter and early spring, the antlers shed.
-Each antler has six tines.
+Some antlers have multiple tines.
 North American and Siberian elk both have the largest antlers and the Altai wapiti has the smallest, with Roosevelt’s antlers weighing 18kg (40lbs).

 Males are called bulls and female elk are called cows.
 These animals are some of the most social deer species, with group sizes during the summer reaching up to 400 individuals.
 Adult males and females segregate themselves into different herds during most of the year, with female herds being larger and males creating small groups or being solitary.
 Young bulls live in female herds or with older, less aggressive bulls.